felixBenicourt/iter-doc/docs/node-graph-logic.md

 By following this logical evaluation process, you can build intricate and dynamic systems by simply combining different nodes and their respective functions.

+### Core Systems of Nodes

+Please keep in mind that each node can have up to **two core systems**:

+1. **Real-Time Feedback System**
+   This core system allows nodes to manipulate information and provide quick feedback when clicked.
+It enables you to set up and manipulate your graph dynamically, with live data adjustments as you interact with the node.

+2. **Heavy Operation System**
+   This system is designed for more time-consuming tasks that require heavier computational operations.
+These operations are triggered when you run your graph through the **Run Node**, which processes the graph in a batch or more intensive manner.